Motion seeks end to Calgary’s potential hosting bid for 2026 Winter Olympics

 The sticking point is that feds want the city and provincial government to match that figure.
 The Alberta government has said it will contribute $700 million and not a penny more.

-Calgary mayor Naheed Nenshi has said the city shouldn’t pay more than the province, so the three levels of governments were running short of the $3-billion ask two weeks before the plebiscite.
+Calgary mayor Naheed Nenshi previously said the city shouldn’t pay more than the province, so the three levels of governments were running short of the $3-billion ask two weeks before the plebiscite.

-“The negotiating teams have been continuing to do great work,” Nenshi said Tuesday morning to start the committee meeting before going to a closed session.
+“The negotiating teams have been continuing to do great work,” Nenshi said Tuesday morning to start the committee meeting that immediately went to a closed session.
 “I do know they have been in negotiations up until very late last night.

 “It’s been frustrating.
 It has been challenging for the team at the city who has been working in very good faith on the negotiating mandate council provided them.